-The mixing could involve checking sound levels of all audio tracks, adding a theme song, and including advertisements within the podcast episode.
+Mixing can also involve checking the sound levels of all audio tracks, adding a theme song, and including advertisements within the podcast episode.

-Mastering the audio is the final step to transform your audio recording into a polished episode.
+Mastering the audio is the final step to transforming your audio recording into a polished episode.
 This can be one of the more challenging steps since it requires technical expertise.

-Audio engineering requires you do a few things to master podcast audio:
+Audio engineering requires you to do a few things to master podcast audio: